Stumbling on Happiness purports to explore and explain how happiness works.

 We Build Our Reality

-Our eyes have a blind spot, yet we don’t see any black hole in our vision because our minds fills in the black spot with what it thinks should be there.
+Our eyes have a blind spot, yet we don’t see any black hole in our vision because our minds fill in the black spot with what it thinks should be there.

 And we do the same for large portions of reality: